Most people believe the harder they work out, the more fat they burn. Most people are wrong.

-For maximum fat-burning results, try this simple 1/3 routine.
+Whether you work out at the gym, at home or in a park, for maximum fat-burning results, try this simple 1/3 routine.

-- Perform three cardio exercises for an equal amount of time — spend 10 minutes on the treadmill, 10 minutes on the rowing machine, and 10 minutes on the elliptical, for example.
+- Perform three cardio exercises for an equal amount of time — spend 10 minutes on the treadmill, 10 minutes on the rowing machine and 10 minutes on the elliptical, for example.

 - Do this workout 3–5 times per week, and mix in different types of cardio exercises to keep things interesting.